 A forest strategy for Aotearoa New Zealand

-- grows the role of forests and trees in improving the social, environmental, and economic wellbeing of New Zealanders.
+- improves the social, environmental, and economic wellbeing of New Zealanders

 - a common vision